 (Cruise Lines International Association)

-There are two quick things I need to mention about a CLIA Industry ID Number (which I'll refer to as a CLIA Number from here one out):
+There are two quick things I need to mention about a CLIA Industry ID Number (which I'll refer to as a CLIA Number from here on out):

 1. CLIA doesn’t consider their CLIA Number an accreditation number.
 So why are they still in this article?
-Well because CLIA still offers unique booking numbers/credentials to travel agencies that function in the same as accreditation.
+Well, because CLIA still offers unique booking numbers/credentials to travel agencies that function same way accreditation does.
 An agency gets its CLIA number, makes a booking, and suppliers recognize that number and attach it to total agency sales.

 2. Using your host or storefront agency's CLIA# doesn't necessarily mean you're a CLIA member.
 Weird.
 I know.
-If the agency your host or storefront has a CLIA number, that’s at the agency level.
-You’ll need to get your own membership (IAM) if you want the perks of CLIA's coupon book, EMBARC ID cards, access to their professional development, and other goodies that come with CLIA.
+If your host or storefront agency has a CLIA number, that’s at the agency level.
+You’ll need to get your own membership (IAM, or Individual Agent Membership) if you want the perks of: CLIA's coupon book, EMBARC ID cards, access to their professional development, and other goodies that come with CLIA.

 While CLIA's agency memberships are geared toward vendor recognition, the IAM will not accredit your agency.
-Rather, IAM's emphasis is marketing your travel agency to clients and gaining access to CLIA's education programs and other perks.
-So if you're a solo agent who wants the supplier recognition we were talking about earlier, you need to get a Travel Agency Membership.
+Rather, IAM's emphasis is marketing your travel agency to clients and granting access to CLIA's education programs and other perks.
+So if you're a solo agent who wants the supplier recognition we were talking about earlier, you need to get a Travel Agency Membership (TAM).

 Read our entire article on the CLIA Industry ID Number here!